milligram/milligram/readme.md

 Designed with ♥ by [CJ Patoilo](https://twitter.com/cjpatoilo).
 Licensed under the [MIT License](https://cjpatoilo.com/license).
 Milligram provides a minimal setup of styles for a fast and clean starting point.
 Specially designed for better performance and higher productivity with fewer properties to reset resulting in cleaner code.
+Milligram's layout system follows a row/column naming convention that is a lot easier to intuit when viewed in a complex application